How to Remove Static From Vinyl Records

 Q2- Is it OK to touch a vinyl record?

 You should always touch the record from both sides, using both hands.
-I recommend you avoid touching the grooves because, in that case, the PVC will interact with your hand touches and a static charge will build up on the record surface.
+I recommend you avoid touching the grooves because, in that case, the PVC will interact with your hand touches and a static charge will build upon the record surface.

 Q3- Is it normal to hear static on vinyl?